Last updated 11th November 2021

 |Material||Cost per m2||Cost 8m2||Cost 20m2||Cost 40m2|

-As well as all the materials needed to supply and lay a patio, there are some other costs that could add to the overall price.
+As well as all the materials needed to supply and lay a patio, there are some other additional costs that could add to the overall price such as:

 Jointing compound and grout are both necessary to ensure the paving slabs remain in place and don’t move when walked on.
 They come in 12-15kg tubs and costs between £30-£35 and are available in various colours.

 You may want to hire professional garden designer to come up with a layout for the patio and surrounding areas.